bazel-contrib/rules_nodejs/README.md

     install_bazel_dependencies()
     ```

+1. Create a file `BUILD.bazel` in the root of your repo, next to the `package.json` file.
+It can be empty for now.

-3. In your `package.json`, find the `"scripts"` section, or create one.
+1. In your `package.json`, find the `"scripts"` section, or create one.

     ```json
     "scripts": {